- Getting Started

 All components make use of this class, so that the handling of different encodings will be done seamless in the background.
 If any method accepts a text string it will offer an encoding parameter with which you can define the input encoding, if it differs to UTF-8.

 If fonts came up the encoding issues are much more complex.
 Because it's not guaranteed that a font will cover a complete encoding scheme.
-This could result in replacement characters (?) if a glyph is not available in the desired font.
+This could result in replacement characters (?) or the "missing glyph" if a glyph is not available in the desired font.